aporlowski/pi-sdr/README.md

 ### Setup, Update and Upgrade your OS

 As the Pi is booting your will be presented a GUI setup menu.
-Setup the OS using the GUI guide to select a username, password, wifi, etc.
+Setup the OS using the GUI guide to setup the computer.

+##TODO figure out how to boot linux without login

-Once you are logged into your desktop we first need to update the software and software repositories to ensure we have the latest software on our OS.
+Once you are at your desktop we first need to update the software and software repositories to ensure we have the latest software on our OS.
 Run the commands below to update and reboot.
+If you are using `pi-topOS` this was completed in the GUI and you can skip to the next section.

 ```sudo apt update```